Dar Williams: Career

 In 1998, Williams, Richard Shindell and Lucy Kaplansky formed the group Cry Cry Cry as a way to pay homage to some of their favorite folk artists.
 The band released an eponymous album of covers and toured from 1998 to 2000.
 In June 2017, Cry Cry Cry reunited for the first time to play at the Clearwater Festival in New York.

 She has since released six more studio albums on the Razor & Tie label (The Green World (2000; which included "Spring Street", based on Spring Street in SoHo in Manhattan), The Beauty of the Rain (2003), My Better Self (2005), Promised Land (2008), Many Great Companions (2010), and In the Time of Gods (2012), as well as two live albums (Out There Live (2001) and Live at Bearsville Theater (2007)).

 Williams founded the Snowden Environmental Trust and has been a part of many benefit concerts.
 She performed in a show at Alcatraz with Baez and the Indigo Girls, to benefit the prisoner-rights group Bread and Roses.

 As someone who has toured a great deal of the time and had trouble finding suitable dining on the road, Williams was inspired to write and publish a directory of natural food stores and restaurants called The Tofu Tollbooth in 1994.
 In 1998 Williams co-authored a second edition with Elizabeth Zipern.

 Williams wrote a book, released on September 5, 2017, titled What I Found in a Thousand Towns: A Traveling Musicians Guide to Rebuilding America's Communities – One Coffee Shop, Dog Run, & Open-Mike Night at a Time, that focuses in part on rebuilding smaller cities and larger towns in America.

+On April 18, 2025, Ani DiFranco welcomed Williams to Righteous Babe Records.
+She also hinted at a new recording.
+Williams' new album, Hummingbird Highway, was released on September 12, 2025.